This page covers how to use tags with tenants. For general information about tag sets, types, and scopes, see Tag sets.

 Deploying to multiple tenants using tags

-You can create tenant tag sets specifically to help with deployments and rolling out upgrades.
+You can create tag sets specifically to help with deployments and rolling out upgrades.
 Often, you want to deploy targeted releases to your testers, and once they’ve finished testing, prove that upgrade with a smaller group of tenants before rolling it out to the rest of your tenants.
 This is also useful to split up a large number of tenants into smaller groups for deployment.
 We’ve outlined the steps to design this process using tenant tags:

 Step 1: Create a tag set called Upgrade Ring

-First, we create a tag set called Upgrade Ring with tags that allow each tenant to choose how early in the development/test cycle they want to receive upgrades.
+First, create a tag set called Upgrade Ring with tags that allow each tenant to choose how early in the development/test cycle they want to receive upgrades.

-1. Create a new tenant tag set called Upgrade Ring and add tags for Tester, Early Adopter, and Stable.
+- Add tags for Tester, Early Adopter, and Stable.

-2. Make sure to choose colors that highlight different tenants.
+- Choose colors that highlight different tenants.

 Step 2: Configure a test tenant